BikerSam86/phi-field_correction/README.md

 Hosted - https://bikersam.github.io/phi-field_correction/
 ## License
+© 2025 Samuel Edward Howells.
 All rights reserved.

-© 2025 Samuel Edward Howells
-This work is published for transparency and verification purposes only.
+This work is published openly for scientific transparency, verification, and educational purposes.

-No reproduction, modification, or redistribution is permitted without explicit written consent from the author.
+Commercial use, modification, or redistribution — including integration into institutional models — requires explicit written consent from the author.